carbonplan/research/articles/dac-calculator-explainer/index.md

   NGCCNaturalGas={40}
 />

-With alternate assumptions, we arrive at different answers.
-By varying parameters, McQueen et al. report ranges of $230-390/tCO₂eq for NGCC, $360–570/tCO₂eq for wind, and $430–690/tCO₂eq for solar.
-Here we explore some of those parameter scenarios in detail: a higher cost NGCC scenario, a lower cost wind scenario, and an NGCC scenario with a higher leakage rate.
+By varying parameters, McQueen et al. reported ranges of $230-390/tCO₂eq for NGCC, $360–570/tCO₂eq for wind, and $430–690/tCO₂eq for solar.
+Here we explore some of those scenarios in detail: a higher cost NGCC scenario, a lower cost wind scenario, and an NGCC scenario with a higher leakage rate.

-To model high cost NGCC, we use parameters from a DAC facility described in a 2011 report from the American Physical Societies,<Reference color={meta.color} data={sidenotes[4]}/> including corrections for two additional follow-on analyses.<Reference color={meta.color} data={sidenotes[5]}/><Reference color={meta.color} data={sidenotes[6]}/> By using these reports we assume a higher DAC plant cost and slightly higher electricity and thermal energy requirements than some other estimates.<Reference color={meta.color} data={sidenotes[7]}/>
+To model high cost NGCC, we use parameters from a DAC facility described in a 2011 report from the American Physical Societies,<Reference color={meta.color} data={sidenotes[4]}/> including corrections from two additional follow-on analyses.<Reference color={meta.color} data={sidenotes[5]}/><Reference color={meta.color} data={sidenotes[6]}/> In using these reports we assume a higher DAC plant cost and slightly higher electricity and thermal energy requirements than some other estimates.<Reference color={meta.color} data={sidenotes[7]}/>

 <ParameterScenario
   figureNumber={3}